Kostya Tszyu: 1992 Olympics

 He was the only Soviet boxer to win a gold medal at the 1991 World Championships in Sydney.
-Immediately at the Championships he was approached by local boxing promoters, and he has decided to pass up the 1992 Summer Olympics in favor of a professional career.
-A week later he had signed with Australian promoter Bill Mordey as his manager and Johnny Lewis as his trainer in Sydney.
+Immediately at the Championships he was approached by local boxing promoters, deciding to pass up the 1992 Summer Olympics in favor of a professional career.
+A week later he signed with Australian promoter Bill Mordey as his manager and Johnny Lewis as his trainer in Sydney.
 Tszyu finished his amateur career with 270 fights, 259 wins, 11 losses, no stoppages and no draws.
 His professional debut was scheduled to take place in January 1992.
 Mordey described Tszyu as the best boxer he had seen in the past decade.

 Professional career

 Tszyu started raising his quality of opposition almost immediately.
 In his fourth professional bout, he met the former WBC Featherweight Champion Juan Laporte, decisioning him over ten rounds.
 In his sixth bout, he beat contender Sammy Fuentes by a knockout in the first.
 Fuentes would go on to win a world title years after being handily beaten by Tszyu in 1993, Steve Larrimore, Larry La Crousiere and Robert Rivera, went to Australia to fight Tszyu, and none lasted more than two rounds.
 The only man to last more than two rounds with Tszyu in 1993 was Livingstone Bramble, a former World Lightweight Champion, who lost by decision to Tszyu at Newcastle, New South Wales.

 In 1994, Héctor López, Angel Hernandez (who had just come off of a loss after challenging Julio César Chávez for the WBC belt), and Pedro Chinito Sanchez from the Dominican Republic tried to beat Tszyu, but Tszyu beat Lopez by a decision in ten, Hernandez by a knockout in seven, and Sanchez by a knockout in four.
 After the win against Sanchez, Tszyu was ranked number one in the light welterweight division.